Home > Catalog > Roman Coins > The Severan Period > Julia Domna > RS89456

 Julia Domna, Augusta 194 - 8 April 217 A.D.

 Cybele was born a hermaphrodite, but castrated by the gods, she became female.
 Heeding the Sibylline oracle, the senate brought her worship to Rome in 204 B.C. as the first officially sanctioned Eastern cult.
 After approval, they were dismayed to learn that the priesthood required voluntary self-castration, which was abhorrent to the Romans.
 Romans were barred from entering the priesthood or even entering the priest's sanctuary.
 The eunuch priests, recruited from outside Rome, were confined to their sanctuary, leaving only to parade in the streets during festivals in April.
 Claudius removed the bans on Roman participation, making worship of Cybele and her consort Attis part of the state religion.

 , a few light marks, small coppery spots, edge cracks, Rome mint, weight 3.380g, maximum diameter 19.8mm, die axis 180o

-Catalog current as of Tuesday, April 23, 2019.
+Catalog current as of Monday, July 15, 2019.

 Page created in 0.883 seconds.